NCIP/cacis/ip-mirth/README.txt

 2. Startup Mirth

-3. Import src/main/resources/channels/AcceptCanonical_Channel.xml
-   into Mirth Connect (using the Mirth Connect web start application)
+3. Import the channels listed in src/main/resources/deploy.mc into Mirth Connect (using the Mirth Connect web start application)in the same order the channels are listed in the file.
+It is necessary to deploy mock channels in order to run integration tests.
+The channels copied to the target directory listed (target/classes/channels) will be filtered with properties defined in the pom file (you can override these in profiles.xml).

 4. Once the channel is deployed, the AcceptCanonicalService should be available at